Integra Lifesciences (IART)

 Mojdeh Poul, President & Chief Executive Officer

-Mojdeh Poul is set to become the President and Chief Executive Officer of Integra LifeSciences on January 6, 2025.
-Prior to this role, she served as the Executive Vice President and Group President for 3M's $8.5 billion Global Healthcare Business, where she was responsible for global functions including R&D, manufacturing, commercial operations, quality, and regulatory.
-During her tenure at 3M, Ms. Poul and her team led the transformation of the healthcare portfolio through various strategic acquisitions and divestitures.
-Before joining 3M, she held global business leadership positions of increasing responsibility at Medtronic and Boston Scientific, focusing on accelerating the penetration of neuromodulation and emerging cardiovascular technologies.
-Ms. Poul also serves on the boards of Align Technology, iRhythm Technologies, and Stanley Black & Decker.
-She holds bachelor's and master's degrees in mechanical engineering from the University of Louisville and an MBA from the University of North Carolina at Chapel Hill.
+Mojdeh Poul joined Integra LifeSciences in January 2025 as President and Chief Executive Officer.
+She is a seasoned global healthcare executive with expertise in business strategy, transformation, commercial excellence, and leadership development.
+Prior to Integra, Ms. Poul was the executive vice president and group president for 3M's $8.5 billion Global Healthcare Business, where she was accountable for R&D, manufacturing, commercial operations, quality, and regulatory functions.
+At 3M, she led the transformation of the healthcare portfolio through strategic acquisitions, divestitures, and organic product and business model innovation.
+Before 3M, she held global business leadership positions at Medtronic and Boston Scientific, focusing on accelerating the penetration of neuromodulation and emerging cardiovascular technologies.
+Ms. Poul currently serves on the board of directors and audit committee at Align Technology and iRhythm Technologies, and on the board of directors, audit, and compensation and talent development committees at Stanley Black & Decker.

 Lea Daniels Knight, Executive Vice President & Chief Financial Officer

-Lea Daniels Knight was appointed Executive Vice President and Chief Financial Officer of Integra LifeSciences, effective June 28, 2023.
-She brings over 30 years of experience in global companies.
-Most recently, Ms. Knight served as the Executive Vice President of Business Finance for Booz Allen Hamilton.
-Before that, she spent 18 years at Johnson & Johnson in various finance leadership roles, including Chief Financial Officer of Johnson & Johnson's North America pharmaceuticals business.
-At Johnson & Johnson, she was involved in driving cost optimization initiatives, managing risk, and creating innovative solutions across six operating companies.
-Ms. Knight began her career in public accounting at Arthur Andersen LLP, where she helped establish the firm's Healthcare Consulting and Mergers & Acquisitions practices for the Philadelphia office.
-She holds a B.S. in Accounting from the University of Virginia and an M.B.A. in Finance and Strategic Management from the Wharton School, University of Pennsylvania, and is a licensed Certified Public Accountant.
+Lea Daniels Knight was appointed Executive Vice President and Chief Financial Officer, effective June 28, 2023.
+She brings over 30 years of experience in global companies, demonstrating success in combining financial acumen with strategic vision.
+Most recently, Ms. Knight served as the executive vice president of business finance for Booz Allen Hamilton, providing strategic and financial leadership across its business sectors.
+Before Booz Allen Hamilton, she spent 18 years at Johnson & Johnson, where she held finance roles of increasing responsibility, including chief financial officer of Johnson & Johnson's North America pharmaceuticals business.
+During her tenure at J&J, she contributed to cost optimization, risk management, and innovative solutions across various operating companies.
+Ms. Knight began her career in public accounting at Arthur Andersen LLP, where she managed audit engagements and helped establish the firm's Healthcare Consulting and Mergers & Acquisitions practices for the Philadelphia office.

 Michael McBreen, Executive Vice President & President, Codman Specialty Surgical

-Michael McBreen serves as the Executive Vice President and President of Codman Specialty Surgical at Integra LifeSciences.
-He was promoted to this role effective June 8, 2020.
-Mr. McBreen joined Integra as part of the Codman Neurosurgery acquisition from Johnson & Johnson in 2017, initially leading the international business.
-Prior to Integra, he held leadership positions at Johnson & Johnson, including leading U.S. commercial and global marketing for Codman Neurosurgery and Neurovascular businesses, and serving as worldwide vice president for professional education for the Johnson & Johnson Medical Device and Diagnostics Sector.
-He also held various sales and marketing roles at DePuy Mitek Sports Medicine, a division of Johnson & Johnson, since joining in 1996.
+Michael McBreen is the Executive Vice President and President of Codman Specialty Surgical, responsible for the strategic direction and commercial operations of the company's neurosurgical portfolio and surgical instrumentation.
+A 30-year veteran of the medical device industry, he joined Integra in 2017 following the acquisition of Codman Neurosurgery from Johnson & Johnson.
+His prior roles at Johnson & Johnson included leading U.S. commercial and global marketing for Codman Neurosurgery and Neurovascular businesses, and serving as worldwide vice president for professional education for the Johnson & Johnson Medical Device and Diagnostics Sector.

 AI Analysis | Feedback